• Skip to main content

 Add water

 6. The batter must be similar to thin buttermilk.
 Add more water as needed to bring it to the consistency.
 I used about 1 & 1/2 to 1 & 3/4 cups water for blending and to bring it to consistency.
-Set this aside.
+Set this neer dosa batter aside.
+Check video to know the right consistency.

 add water

 7. Heat a pan and drizzle few drops of oil.
-Using a slice of onions, spread the oil to the pan.
+Using a slice of onion, spread the oil to the pan.
 Wipe off the excess.
-You can also skip rubbing with onion and just spread the oil with tissue.
+You can also skip rubbing with onion and just spread the oil with a cloth or kitchen tissue.
 You will need to repeat this process before making each dosa.

 Heat a pan

 8. Make sure the pan is hot.
 We are not going to spread the batter but just pour it like the rava dosa batter.
-Stir the batter well.
-Take a ladle full of batter and begin to pour on the tawa all over starting from the edge of the pan.
+Stir the batter well every time before making a neer dosa.
+Take a ladle full of batter and begin to pour on the tawa all over starting from the edge of the pan. (check video for details)

 Take a ladle full of batter and begin to pour on the tawa